tomshy/zegetech.github.io/_posts/2019-02-13-how-zegetans-make-apis-with-swagger.md

 How?

-Swagger primarily uses yaml to provide a specification for APIs.
-However, you are free to write write the specification in JSON, Swagger will still understand the JSON format specification.
+OpenAPI documents can be written in both JSON and yaml.
+Yaml is the primary format used on Swagger but json is fully supported and specification examples are provided in both formats.

 [JSON API specification standard format](https://jsonapi.org/format/)

+## Structure of an OpenAPI Definition Document

-Swagger specification consists of 3 main parts:
+Any definition consists of 3 main parts:
 - General Info
 This is the part where you can give descriptive information about your API including API version, Title, Description, Licence info, contact info etc

 - Servers

-This is where you give a specification of your API host and base urls meaning that the endpoints in your path section correspond to your base urls.
+The servers section is a list of hosts where your API can be reached on.
+The hosts could be e.g a testing server, sandbox server and production server.

 - Paths

 This is where you describe the individual endpoints where the clients would be sending their requests to.
-You'll be required to describe how to authenticate and authorize the requests, the content types of both requests and responses, information that goes into the bodies of requests and responses.
+You'll be required to describe how to authenticate and authorize the requests, the content types of both requests and responses and the structure of the information that goes into the bodies of requests and responses.

 Here's part of the blogging system API specification.
 You can jump to the [resources section](#resources) for a deeper peek into the specification.